we3lab/eeco/docs/how_to_cost.rst

 How to Calculate Costs
 **********************

-The EEC package supports computing the electricity bill of a consumer with the following data:
+EECO supports computing the electricity bill of a consumer with the following data:

   - Consumption data: `NumPy` array, `CVXPY` variable, or `Pyomo` parameter/variable
   - Tariff sheet: `Pandas` dataframe that can be loaded from our CSV format